Compare home loans

 Example: Flexibility seals the deal

-To compare home loans, Louise inputs her specifications into RateCity and finds there are a dozen loans with no ongoing fees, but many features.
-Even better, many of those home loans are sub-4%, when at the moment she has a 4.5% interest rate.
+To compare home loans, Louise enters her preferences at RateCity and finds there are a dozen loans with no ongoing fees, but many features.
+Even better, many of those home loans have interest rates lower than 4%, when at the moment she has a 4.5% interest rate.
 By switching, she stands to save more than $500 a year.

 Other types of loans to compare

 RateCity also allows you to compare less common loans, such as low doc loans.
-A low documentation loan is for borrowers who do not have the traditional records required to secure a loan, like an employment history or clean credit history.
-As a result, they are often treated as higher default risk customers for lenders and attract a higher home loan interest rate.
+A low documentation loan is for borrowers who do not have the documents that are typically required to secure a loan, like an employment history or clean credit history.
+As a result, lenders often treat these customers as higher default risks, and decline their applications for standard home loans.

-If you are in this position, it can be helpful to compare the low doc options on the market as there is a significant variance in the current home loan rates on offer.
+If you are in this position, it may be helpful to compare the low doc options on the market as there is a significant variance in the current home loan interest rates on offer.

 How to find the lowest rates on RateCity.com.au

-In addition to offering home loan comparison, RateCity lets you compare the following products:
+As well as offering home loan comparison, RateCity lets you compare many other financial products: